Blasphemous Rumours / Somebody: Release and promotion

 The single was released on 29 October 1984 by Mute Records in the UK, and Intercord records in Germany.
 In the UK, there were two 7" vinyl releases, the first of which included only the two songs, and the second of which was an extended play 7" that also contained live tracks recorded during the then-underway Some Great Reward Tour.
 The 12" release included additional live tracks recorded from the same performance.
 Catalogue numbers were 7BONG7, 7BONG7E and 12BONG7, respectively.
 In Germany, the same releases were given catalogue numbers INT 111.824 regardless of the release format.
 The live tracks were recorded just a month before the single's release, on 29 September 1984 at Liverpool Empire Theatre.
 The single represented the first double A-side single for Depeche Mode.
 "Blasphemous Rumours" was later included on Greenpeace – The Album (1985).

-Videos for both "Blasphemous Rumours" and "Somebody" were shot (separately), and were both directed by Clive Richardson, who had directed many of the band's contemporary videos.
+Videos for both "Blasphemous Rumours" and "Somebody" were directed by Clive Richardson.

 In 2017, "Blasphemous Rumours" was included on Billboard's list of their top 20 Depeche Mode songs.

 Later releases and performances

 "Blasphemous Rumours" was included on later compilation albums including The Singles 81→85 (1985), Catching Up with Depeche Mode (1985) and Greatest Hits (1987).
 "Somebody" appeared on Catching Up with Depeche Mode.

 Live performances of "Blasphemous Rumours" and "Somebody" both appeared on The World We Live In and Live in Hamburg (1985) and 101 (1989).

 The videos for "Blasphemous Rumours" and "Somebody" appeared on later video collections included Some Great Videos (1985) and Video Singles Collection (2016).

-During the 2009-10 Tour of the Universe at the Royal Albert Hall, Alan Wilder, who had left Depeche Mode after 1995, made a surprise appearance on stage by playing the piano while Gore sang "Somebody".
+During the 2009–10 Tour of the Universe at the Royal Albert Hall, Alan Wilder, who had left Depeche Mode in 1995, made a surprise appearance on stage by playing the piano while Gore sang "Somebody".